All you need to know about co-employment: Benefits, risks & strategies

 The latter two aspects are linked to geographic footprint too.
 Suppliers with a global network of offices and an established track record in different countries are more likely to keep up with local employment law and safety issues than those based in a few locations.

-So, on the matter of co-employment risk elimination, are companies wasting time prioritizing perfection rather than pragmatic policies?
+So, on the matter of co-employment risk elimination, are companies wasting time prioritising perfection rather than pragmatic policies?

-Quite possibly – but through due diligence to find the right partners they can take a more informed and lower-risk approach.
+Quite possibly – but by conducting thorough due diligence to find the right partners, companies can take a more informed and lower-risk approach.